SebChw/CryptoCurrenciesProject/README.md

+Console application that models Currency exchange.
+You have hierarchy of currencies available.
+You can create a traders that posses some currencies and can exchange them or gamble.

 To compile everything go to the src folder and run: g++ -o main.exe *.cpp ./Utils/*.cpp ./Currencies/*.cpp ./Currencies/CryptoCurrencies/*.cpp

 If you want to see the documentation with classes descripted go to the documentation/index.html